bensakdinan/prophages_by_dehydration/README.md

 This script is designed to get any prophages present in any sample (from an output of PropagAtE), and the corresponding prophage read:host read depth ratios of that prophage in a given sample it is present in.
+This script was written to analyze data for my MSc project "Exploring how phage predation, prophage induction, and antibiotic exposure inform cholera disease severity".

 This script is designed to work on output data from PropagAtE, a tool to identify actively replicating prophages (prophage induction).